-As soon as you realize you're suffering from anxiety, you immediately seek out treatment.
-You may go to your doctor to talk about medicines.
+As soon as you realize you're suffering from anxiety, many people immediately pursue treatment.
+You may go to your doctor to talk about medications.
 You may start searching for a therapist.
 You may try to take a more natural approach and use herbal remedies.
 You may try all of these things.

 But what you may not know is that there is a method of managing anxiety that is considered as powerful as some medicines.
 It's a method that is not only side effect free - it might even make you healthier.
 There is a method that you can easily integrate in your life right now, and the only thing you may need to buy for it is new shoes.

 What many people don't yet realize is that daily exercise alone may be powerful enough to drastically reduce your anxiety.
 Studies have shown time and time again that there is an incredibly strong relationship between anxiety and exercise - one that could tip the scales towards living an anxiety free life.